joebew42/daily-activity-log/README.md

 # Daily Activity Log

-If you are here, you probably already know about the [**Daily Activity Log Concept**](https://github.com/joebew42/daily-activity-log-concept) and you want start a daily activity log for your own.
+If you are here, you probably already know about the [**Daily Activity Log Concept**](https://github.com/joebew42/daily-activity-log-concept) and you want to start your daily activity log.
 You can fork this repository as your github pages repository and start to share your daily activities with the Internet.
 If you already have a github pages repository, you can use this repo as subfolder of your personal pages (i.e. `http://username.github.io/daily/events.xml`).

 ## Steps to get started